isomerpages/nlb-reference/_launch-get-started/Product Development/New Product Development.md

 ---
 title: New Product Development
 permalink: /launch/getting-started/product-dev/new-product-development/
-description: "New product development (NPD) is the process of creating and launching a new product or service, or relaunching an existing service or product.
-It is a structured process with the objective of turning an idea into reality.  "
+description: New product development (NPD) is the process of creating and launching a new product or service, or relaunching an existing service or product.
+It is a structured process with the objective of turning an idea into reality.
 third_nav_title: Product Development
+variant: markdown
 ---
 # New Product Development